"One of the major attractions of coming to MIT Sloan was the opportunity to get involved in the greater MIT community."

-Career Core, an integrated part of the first-semester Core, combines theory and practice to help you refine your career management skills before the recruiting period begins.
-Drawing on the strengths of both faculty and CDO staff, Career Core provides valuable experience in career planning, networking, persuasive communication, interviewing, and negotiation.
+Career core, part of the first-semester core, is a series of classes designed to help you refine your career management skills whether you are planning to look for a job, return to your current organization, or start your own company.
+Drawing on the strengths of both Communications and Organizational Processes faculty and CDO staff, Career Core covers key elements for any career including: networking, persuasive communication, interviewing, and negotiation.

 "After we gave our recommendations, the great part was that the very next day the CEO was in the boardroom implementing them with his top vice presidents."